OctopusDeploy/blog/blog/2021-11/upgrading-from-Octopus-3-is-easier-than-you-think/index.md

   - DevOps
 ---

 The phrase "if it ain’t broke, don’t fix it" doesn’t always work in the world of development.
 Octopus is no different, which is why we aim to improve how you deliver releases with major releases of our own.
-If not up to date with Octopus, you could be missing features that make deployments easier, more efficient, and help how your teams coordinate.
+If you're not up to date with Octopus, you could be missing features that make deployments easier, more efficient, and help your teams to coordinate.

 That said, we understand why some prefer to stick with older versions of Octopus.
 You may feel your current version does what you need, or a company policy could dictate staying a few versions behind to avoid risk.
 Maybe you fell behind on updates and worry about the time and resources to get back up to date.